cryptobuks1/paytokensd/docs/API.rst

 **Notes:**

-  * Please note that the ``get_balances`` API call will not return balances for BTC itself.
-It only returns balances for XCP and other Counterparty assets.
-To get BTC-based balances, use an existing system such as Insight, blockr.io, or blockchain.info.
+  * Please note that the ``get_balances`` API call will not return balances for WDC itself.
+It only returns balances for XBJ and other Worldparty assets.
+To get WDC-based balances, use an existing system such as Insight, blockr.io, or blockchain.info.